-You have to pay a little bit more, in a lot of places, which adds up to significantly more money.
-But you are opting for professional staff, working in a professional environment.
-Also, you’re typically getting someone from central Manila, who also commands a premium.
-However, considering all of this, you will still be saving 50%-70% compared to your at-home all-in costs.
+If you use a proper outsourcing supplier, then you end up paying a little bit more, in a lot of places, which adds up to considerably more money.
+But you are opting for professional staff, working in a professional environment, that work to a far higher level.
+Also, you’re typically getting someone living in central Metro Manila, which naturally commands a premium (just as someone living in Manhattan does).

-- Base salary: $450-$600 (instead of $300)
+- Base salary: $400-$600 (instead of $300)

 - The legal entity to employ and manage the employee: $150

-- A-grade facilities, hardware, internet, account management, etc: $350-$550
+- A-grade facilities, hardware, internet, account management, etc: $250-$650

-- Total: $1,040-$1,420*
+- Total: $880-$1,520 /mo

-There’s also an option to get extra guidance from the BPO supplier.
+Note: There’s also an option to get extra guidance from the BPO supplier.
 BPOs specialize in optimizing processes.
 They have built out and managed the process you require and are experts in recruiting and managing Filipino teams and getting the best out of them.
 They can help you with all this, and save you a lot of time, stress and money.

 Regardless, you will get significantly better results and can build a strong, sustainable organization.